top of page

 Camp Location and Composition

-Camp B/70 (the official name of the Maritimes' only Second World War internment camp), while often referred to as the Fredericton Internment Camp, was actually located about 30 km (19 mi) east of Fredericton in the rural community of Ripples.
-In addition to its remote location that would render escape nearly impossible for its internees, the site was also chosen because there was preexisting infrastructure on site due to an unemployment relief camp that had existed there during the depression, the camp was in fairly close proximity to the Ripples Train Station, and there was plenty of lumber to provide work for the internees.
+Internment Camp B/70 (the only Second World War internment camp in the Maritime Provinces), is located about 30 km (19 mi) east of Fredericton in the rural community of Ripples, near Minto.
+In addition to its remote location making escape difficult, the site was also chosen because of the preexisting unemployment relief camp infrastructure dating back to the depression.
+This location was also close to the Ripples Train Station, and there was plenty of forest nearby to provide lumber work for the internees.

-Camp B/70 had total of 58 acres, which included a 15 acre fenced in prison compound.
-It was one of 26 such camps across Canada and (as previously mentioned) the only one in the Maritime Provinces.
+Camp B/70, which encompassed 58 acres in 52 buildings, which included a 15 acre fenced in prison compound, had two phases of activity.
+It was one of 26 such camps across Canada.
 There were 5 rows of barbwire and 6 machine gun towers.
-The camp consisted of 52 buildings, including 14 in the prisoner compound.

 Phase I